Back-testing your trading ideas

 Writing your trading rules

 The exponential moving average can be calculated in AFL using its built-in function EMA.
-All you need to do is to specify the input array and averaging period, so the 45-day exponential moving average of closing prices can be obtained by the following statement:
+All you need to do is specify the input array and averaging period, so the 45-day exponential moving average of closing prices can be obtained by the following statement:

 ema( close, 45 );